dwivanovayana/notebook/heroku.md

   6. run `git push origin master`

-     - if you get this error message:
+     - if you get this error message (if not continue to step number 7):

        ```ruby
        To github.com:your-github-name/your-repository-name.git